Planning begins early!

 -

-Help students learn to advocate for themselves in the classroom when situations arise
+Help students learn to advocate for themselves in the classroom when situations arise.

 -